-The eligible list established from this recruitment may be used to fill future permanent and/or extra help/temporary vacancies in various assignment areas within Public Health.
+The eligible list resulting from this recruitment will be used to fill current and future permanent and/or extra help/temporary vacancies in various assignment areas within Public Health.

 For more information regarding the benefits Placer County has to offer please visit Placer County's Human Resources website.

-This is the full journey level class within the Physical Therapist series.
-This class is distinguished from the Physical Therapist I by the assignment of the full range of duties.
-Employees at this level receive only occasional instruction or assistance as new or unusual situations arise and are fully aware of the operating procedures and policies within the work unit.
+This is the full journey level class within the Public Health Nurse series.
+This class is distinguished from the Public Health Nurse - I by the assignment of the full range of duties assigned.
+Employees at this level receive only occasional instruction or assistance as new or unusual situations arise, and they are fully aware of the operating procedures and policies within the work unit.
 Positions in this class are flexibly staffed and are normally filled by advancement from the entry level.

 Duties may include, but are not limited to, the following: